This post may contain affiliate links. Please read my disclosure and privacy policy.

 - Remove the peel and place the whole peeled banana in an airtight container.
 You can repeat the process with as many ripe bananas as you have on hand, in case you have bunches of bananas to use up.
 It’s best if the bananas have brown spots on their skin, but they should not be too soft or overly ripe.

 - Secure the lid on the container and place it in the freezer on a flat shelf.
-The bananas will be frozen in about 4 to 6 hours, but can be stored for up to 3 months without turning brown as long as the container is airtight.
+The bananas will be frozen in about 4 to 6 hours and can be stored for up to 3 months without turning brown, as long as the container is airtight.
 The bananas are relatively easy to separate once they are frozen, as long as you don’t press them together when you secure the lid.

 If your bananas have blackened skin, as if they are overripe, they could stick together due to more moisture.
 You can freeze these on a parchment-lined pan, so they are separated first.
 Then, transfer them to a container after 4 hours in the freezer to prevent them from sticking together.